1. Arch Support

 A proper fit is essential for pronation support.
 Look for brands that offer wide width options to ensure your foot sits comfortably within the shoe, reducing friction and enhancing stability.

-A durable leather and mesh sneaker with Abzorb® cushioning and a flexible rubber traction outsole.
+A black leather and mesh sneaker with Abzorb® cushioning and a flexible rubber traction outsole.

 An ultra-comfortable sneaker featuring a precision knit mesh upper and arch-supporting EVA midsole.

-A navy leather mary jane flat with ergonomic insole and antimicrobial lining for all-day comfort.
+A black leather Mary Jane flat with ergonomic support and antimicrobial protection for all-day comfort.

-A black leather Oxford flat with removable insoles and slip-resistant outsoles for optimal comfort.
+A black leather orthopedic flat with customizable insoles and advanced foot support technology.

 Pronation refers to the natural inward roll of the foot as you walk or run.
 For some people, excessive pronation can lead to discomfort or foot problems.
 Choosing shoes designed to support pronation can help provide better alignment and comfort.